sloppyio/quickstarters/fbctf/README.md

 sloppy start -var=URI:myctfhost.sloppy.zone fbctf.json
 ```

+Check the logs for the admin password using `sloppy logs fbctf`

 Note: If you want to keep your data, you need to use volumes for the mysql container!

 ```